russelldb/rabl/README.md

 NHS Digital use Riak for a number of critical services.
 They do not, however, use Basho's full sync, as they found it error prone and liable to negatively effect their services' performance.
-In order to get NHS Digital off the closed source propriatery Riak Enterprise codebase, and on to open source, only the realtime replication functionality needs adding to open source Riak.
+In order to get NHS Digital off the closed source proprietary Riak Enterprise codebase, and on to open source, only the realtime replication functionality needs adding to open source Riak.
 That is why we made rabl.

 Rabl, in this initial and current form, is designed to be dropped into a running Riak Enterprise or Riak OSS node.
-The aim is to minimise the number of software transitions/upgrades that must take place to go from Riak Enterprise to open source Riak.
+The aim is to minimize the number of software transitions/upgrades that must take place to go from Riak Enterprise to open source Riak.
 Once rabl is handling realtime replication for a cluster, rolling upgrades to OSS Riak can take place.

+# Why RabbitMQ?

+Very quickly it became clear that one possible design for realtime replication was to add objects to a queue to be consumed on remote clusters.
+Though using a queue made sense, writing one did not.
+RabbitMQ is a stable, well used, mature, open source, Erlang, queue implementation which NHS-Digital have experience and expertise running.

+Using RabbitMQ gives rabl a lot:

+- Want more reliability?
+Rabbit supports clustering, ACKs, delivery reports, dead letter queues, blocked connection handling etc.
+- Want more security?
+Rabbit supports SSL, authentication/authorisation/accounting.
+- Want more monitoring?
+Rabbit has management and monitoring plug-ins.
+- Want to handle special network conditions?
+Rabbit has shovel, support for NAT, network tuning options etc.

+It makes no sense to develop all this for rabl when it has been expertly developed and run in the wild for years by the many RabbitMQ contributors and users.

 # How it does it?